securefederatedai/openfl/docs/about/features_index/workflowinterface.rst

 **Envoy: Participating nodes in the Federation**

-The `fx envoy start` command is used to start the Envoy.
+The :code:`fx envoy start` command is used to start the Envoy.
 You can run it with or without TLS, depending on your setup.

 **With TLS:**
 Use the following command: